Historical-Expansion-Mod/Greater-Flavor-Mod/README.md

 ## Acknowledgements

-This expanded version of HFMe owes its existence to: (add your name here if you have contributed code-wise to the mod):
+This expanded version of GFM owes its existence to: (add your name here if you have contributed code-wise to the mod):
 * JmanThunder (Lead Dev)
 * Abraham Lincoln
+* Bob Bobington
 * BloomerMagma
 * UlfDerDritte
 * Doble
 * Choxflan
-* Bob Bobington
 * GLitchesHaxBadAudio
 * austrianemperor